djmaze/resticker/README.md

     PRE_COMMANDS: |-
-                docker exec nextcloud-postgres pg_dumpall -U nextcloud -f /data/nextcloud.sql docker exec other-postgres pg_dumpall -U other -f /data/other.sql
+                docker exec nextcloud-postgres pg_dumpall -U nextcloud -f /data/nextcloud.sql docker exec other-postgres pg_dumpall -U other -f /data/other.sql docker stop my_container

 The commands specified in `PRE_COMMANDS` are executed one by one.

+## Execute commands prior to backup

+It's possible to optionally execute commands (like restarting a temporarily stopped container, send a mail...) once the actual backup has finished.
+Like for pre-backup copmands, if you want to execute `docker` commands on the host, mount the Docker socket to the container.

+You can add one or multiple commands by specifying the following environment variables:

+    POST_COMMANDS_SUCCESS: |-
+		/my/scripts/mail-success.sh

+    POST_COMMANDS_FAILURE: |-
+		/my/scripts/mail-failure.sh

+    POST_COMMANDS_EXIT: |-
+		docker start my_container

+The commands specified are executed one by one.
+POST_COMMANDS_SUCCESS commands will be executed after a successful backup run.
+POST_COMMANDS_FAILURE commande will be executed after a failed backup run.
+POST_COMMANDS_EXIT will always be executed, after both successful or failed backup runs.

 ## Build instructions